BlEmoRe/blemore-common/README.md

 #### Cross Validation

-We provide pre-defined folds in the dataset, the baseline results for each fold are as follows:
+We provide pre-defined folds in the dataset, the baseline results with the OpenFace + MLP classifier for each fold are as follows:

 | Fold | Accuracy (Presence) | Accuracy (Salience) |
 |------|---------------------|---------------------|